prithvipat/Housing-Price-Prediction/README.md

 ## How to Run
 1. Run `main.py` or open the notebook
-2. Make sure the dataset is in the same folder
+2. Make sure the dataset is in the smae folder
+3. Make sure you have installed numpy, pandas, and matplotlib

 ## Results
 - Final weights and bias from custom implementation